monkins2030/ccminernew22/README-ANDROID.md

 `./build.sh`

-After successful build you can run builded `ccminer` binary file to start the mining
+After successful build you can run built `ccminer` binary file to start the mining